SiaFoundation/siad/changelog/items/other/allow-local-announcements.md

-- Allow host announcements with local network IP on dev builds.
+- Allow host netAddress and announcements with local network IP on dev builds.